AndyFul/Hard_Configurator/README.md

 26. Restoring Windows Defaults.
 27. Making System Restore Point.
 28. Saving chosen restrictions as a profile, and restoring when needed.
-29. Backup management for Profile Base (whitelist profiles and setting profiles)
+29. Backup management for Profile Base (whitelist profiles and setting profiles).
 30. Choosing/changing GUI skin.

 Most of the above tasks can be made by hand using Windows regedit.
 Anyway, with Hard_Configurator, it can be done more quickly and safely.
 Also, the user can quickly apply custom settings saved in profiles.